siddhantmittal024/3D-TIC-TAC-TOE/Readme.md

 ## 3D TIC TAC TOE & MAGIC CUBE

-1. **Algorithm to generate 3D Magic Cube:**
+A. **Algorithm to generate 3D Magic Cube:**

 1. The numbers from 1 to 27 in a magic cube are found to be following a pattern.
 The function *createMagicCube()* makes use of this pattern to find the next position of insertion each time and thus insert every number at the required position in the magic cube.
-1. The position of 1 is found from observation to always lie in a certain position in the cube, and the rest of the numbers follow a pattern which depends on this initial position
+2. The position of 1 is found from observation to always lie in a certain position in the cube, and the rest of the numbers follow a pattern which depends on this initial position
-1. From observation, it was found that the initial position, that is the position of 1 in the cube, is (n/2, 0, n/2), where n is the size of the cube.
+3. From observation, it was found that the initial position, that is the position of 1 in the cube, is (n/2, 0, n/2), where n is the size of the cube.
    1. *height* indicates the surface level in the cube- 0 being the highest and n-1 being the lowest.
    1. *row* indicates the row number on each surface- 0 being furthest at the back and n-1 being at the front of the cube.
    1. *col* indicates the column number on each surface- 0 being furthest at the left and n-1 being furthest at the right.
-1. The pattern is as follows-
+4. The pattern is as follows-
-   1. ‘i’ is inserted at the found position in the cube and then incremented, allowing the insertion of all numbers from 1 to n\*n\*n in the cube.
+   a. ‘i’ is inserted at the found position in the cube and then incremented, allowing the insertion of all numbers from 1 to n\*n\*n in the cube.
-   1. If the required position in the cube is already occupied, from observation it is found that the position is instead shifted to the next surface (lower surface), and the previous row (the row at the back).
+   b.
+If the required position in the cube is already occupied, from observation it is found that the position is instead shifted to the next surface (lower surface), and the previous row (the row at the back).
-   1. If the row, column or height is less than 0, i.e it goes out of bounds and is not valid, it is made to wrap around and come to n-1.
+   c.
+If the row, column or height is less than 0, i.e it goes out of bounds and is not valid, it is made to wrap around and come to n-1.
 Similarly if it becomes greater than n-1, it is made to wrap around and come to 0.
-   1. If the required position in the cube is again found to be occupied, from observation it is found that the position is instead shifted to the next column (to the right), and the previous surface (upper surface).
+   d.
+If the required position in the cube is again found to be occupied, from observation it is found that the position is instead shifted to the next column (to the right), and the previous surface (upper surface).
-   1. If the row, column or height is less than 0, i.e it goes out of bounds and is not valid, it is made to wrap around and come to n-1.
+   e.
+If the row, column or height is less than 0, i.e it goes out of bounds and is not valid, it is made to wrap around and come to n-1.
 Similarly if it becomes greater than n-1, it is made to wrap around and come to 0.
-   1. Once the correct position is found, the current number, which is i, is inserted at this position in the cube.
+   f.
+Once the correct position is found, the current number, which is i, is inserted at this position in the cube.
-   1. From observation it is found that the next position is found from the current position- it is shifted to the previous row (the row to the back), and the previous column (to the left).
+   g.
+From observation it is found that the next position is found from the current position- it is shifted to the previous row (the row to the back), and the previous column (to the left).
-   1. If the row, column or height is less than 0, i.e it goes out of bounds and is not valid, it is made to wrap around and come to n-1.
+   1h.
+If the row, column or height is less than 0, i.e it goes out of bounds and is not valid, it is made to wrap around and come to n-1.
 Similarly if it becomes greater than n-1, it is made to wrap around and come to 0.

-`      `**B.   TIC TAC TOE**
+**B. TIC TAC TOE**

-**           Global Variables Used :
+**Global Variables Used :

 - *magicCubePosition:* Map data structure used to map the number on the magicCube to its coordinates
 - i*nputMap:* Map data structure used to map the positions on a cube (1-27) with the number on the magicCube
 - *currBoard*: 3D vector for initializing the game board (initially blank and filled with '-')
 - humanWins  & computerWins: Variables to store the count of user and computer wins